samaalibassem123/Bac_score/README.md

     ```

 4. Open your browser and navigate to `http://localhost:3000` to view the application.
+5. or if u want you can acces to it directicaly from this link [Website](bac-score.vercel.app)

 ## 💻 Usage
 1. Enter your individual grades into the designated fields.